zaksabeast/PokemonRNGGuides/guides/Sun and Moon/Timeline With Fidget Guide.md

 ## Step 2: Account for character fidgeting

 ```
-Note: This process doesn't work with Xurkitree and Nihilego as there appears to be some extra noise that makes some RNG calls.
-There is work being done to make a process for those.
+Note: This process isn't used often in Sun and Moon as it's only viable for Lunala and Solgaleo.
 ```

 1. After calibrating a basic timeline you need to watch for your character to "fidget" and pause there.